 £7.99 – £12.99

-Racquet is a place for those who knew all along that the spirit of the tennis boom was alive.
-Tennis has always been present in the arts, in the popular culture, in the skateboarding, hip-hop, and fashion worlds.
-That side of tennis was—and is—obscured by the tightly controlled messaging of the athletes, the corporate glean of the major tournaments, and the all-white attire of the country-club scene.
-Racquet was launched to represent the latent, diverse, and large constituency of tennis that has not been embraced by the sport writ large.
+These are just some of questions answered in Racquet: The Book, as it breaks through the tightly controlled messaging of the athletes, the corporate glean of the major tournaments, and the all-white attire of the country-club scene to represent the latent, diverse, and large constituency of tennis that has not been embraced by the sport writ large.

 “Racquet mag has that feeling of a Labor Of Love.
 In that way It reminds me of self printed xeroxed music fanzines from the 90s.
 But the layout, graphics, photography betray a sense of style, and a knowledge of magazines from the art/fashion realm.
 I like the cultish extreme vibe of Racquet — if tennis is your ‘kink’ you will relate to this mag.”